bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/overview.md

 Passkeys are another name given to the credentials defined by the two specifications:

 - World Wide Web Consortium’s (W3C) Web Authentication (WebAuthn)
-- FIDO Alliance’s Client-to-Authenticator Protocol (CTAP)
+- FIDO Alliance’s Client-to-Authenticator Protocol v2 (CTAP2)

 which together make up what is usually referred to as the FIDO2 standard.